zuozhenggh/learning-library/oci-library/oci-hol/oci-artificial-intelligence/forecasting-service/forecasting/item_5_forecasting-service-model.md

 * Set other training parameters as show in below code snippet
 * Create Forecast API Call using the /forecasts url

-We pre-define some the parameters of the payload based on the input data
+We pre-define some the parameters of the payload based on the example input data (the one we uploaded in previous lab session)
 ```Python
 date_col_primary = 'date'
 date_col_add = 'date'